1997 NBA playoffs: Overview

+The Phoenix Suns made the playoffs despite starting the season with 13 straight losses.
+Their 0–13 start is an NBA record for the most losses to start a season by a team that went on to make the postseason.

 All four 1988/89 expansion teams (Minnesota, Miami, Orlando and Charlotte) made the playoffs for the first time.
 This would happen again in 2001.

-Both eighth seeds in the 1997 Playoffs, the Washington Bullets and the Los Angeles Clippers, broke long playoff droughts (Bullets eight years, Clippers only just three) with this season’s playoff appearances.
+Both eighth seeds in the 1997 Playoffs, the Washington Bullets and the Los Angeles Clippers, broke long playoff droughts (Bullets eight years, Clippers only just three) with this season's playoff appearances.
 (The Bullets' last playoff appearance was in 1988; the Clippers in 1993).
 Unfortunately for both teams, it would be a long time before they made the playoffs again; the renamed Wizards made their return in 2005; the Clippers in 2006).
 The Bullets qualified by defeating the Cleveland Cavaliers in a regular season finale that saw both teams fighting for the #8 seed.

 This season was the first, and to date only, season since the ABA–NBA merger that none of the four former ABA teams (the San Antonio Spurs, the Denver Nuggets, the Indiana Pacers, and the New Jersey Nets) qualified for the playoffs.
 It was also one of only four times that the Spurs failed to make the playoffs since their admission to the NBA.
 The Spurs would not miss the playoffs again until 2020.

 The Los Angeles Memorial Sports Arena hosted its final NBA playoff game in Game 3 of the Clippers–Jazz series.
 When the Clippers returned to the playoffs in 2006, they had moved to the Staples Center (Now Crypto.com Arena), their home since the 1999–2000 season.
 The Sports Arena remained active until its closure and demolition in 2016; the site is now Banc of California Stadium, home to MLS' Los Angeles FC.